pipewrk/geekist.co/cm8d1fb2u000409jx1g2mcyvf.md

 But beyond the flashy buttons, glowing elements and real-time interactions, something bigger was happening…

 Browsers weren’t just rendering cool effects; they were offloading serious computation from our servers to our users’ machines.
-Instead of relying on expensive, multi-core, memory-filled servers, we realised that every single user already had compute power at their fingertips.
+Instead of relying on expensive, multi-core, memory-filled servers, we realized that every single user already had compute power at their fingertips.

 We went from the browser rendering pages to the browser rendering entire **applications**.
 And not just lightweight UI components - **full-blown, desktop-grade software.** The browser became the new runtime; an OS inside an OS, shouldering the burden once meant for the backend.